-At Sweeney and Associates, LLC, in Quincy, Massachusetts, our defense lawyers provide strong representation against serious state and federal sex crimes charges related to illegal pornography.
+At Sweeney and Associates, LLC, in Quincy, Massachusetts, our defense lawyers provide strong representation against serious state and federal sex crimes charges related to illegal child pornography.
 We have aggressively represented hundreds of clients in life-altering cases.
 We are here to advise you and your family regarding legal matters of utmost importance.

 Peer-to-peer networks and chat rooms are self-monitoring, and they report potential violations to law enforcement.
 State and federal agencies have agents who also monitor these sites and track IP addresses right back to your computer.